eagereyes/eagereyes.org/publications/Kosara-CGA-2015.md

 ---
 title: "Tapestry: A Different Kind of Conference on Storytelling with Data"
+description: "Tapestry is an unusual conference, at least compared with academic gatherings.
+There are no proceedings, and the presentations are not chosen through peer review.
+What it is, however, is a place to meet and exchange ideas for people with a common interest."
 ---

 # Tapestry: A Different Kind of Conference on Storytelling with Data